 - From enzymatic function to drug discovery -

-We are a research group focused on the use of multiscale molecular modeling to understand function and inhibition of pharmaceutically relevant enzymes and functionalized nanoparticles.
-Within the group, computational insights are fully integrated with medicinal chemistry and molecular biology to design, synthesize and test promising compounds potentially endowed with the desired pharmacological effect to treat primarily cancer, neurological disorders and inflammatory-related diseases.
+We are a research group focused on the understanding of function and inhibition of pharmaceutically relevant enzymes and functionalized nanoparticles.
+Within the group, we develop and apply computational methods for multiscale molecular modeling and simulations, which are fully integrated with medicinal chemistry and structural/molecular biology.
+This multidisciplinary approach allows to design, synthesize and test promising compounds potentially endowed with the desired pharmacological effect to treat primarily cancer, neurological disorders and inflammatory-related diseases.

 Enjoy your visit - and thanks for your interest !

 Follow us on Twitter!
 Click below!